 Weekend athletes recognize that tendonitis is a common result of overdoing it especially when the body is out of shape.

 Forceful or violent motions, such as pitching a fastball

 Unnatural motions, such as serving a tennis ball

-Poor body mechanics or technique when doing an activity, whether aerobics, lifting weights, or painting the ceiling
+Poor body mechanics or technique when doing an activity like aerobics, lifting weights, or painting the ceiling

 Is it tendonitis?

-Chronic tendonitis is a dull but persistent soreness that feels worse when you first start to move, then eases up as muscles get warmer.
-But don't be misled by this temporary relief.
-If you keep reinjuring the tissue, there will come a time when the pain will persist even while you're active, the ACR says.
-In severe cases, the injury may become impossible to repair without surgery.
+Chronic tendonitis is a dull but constant soreness that feels worse when you first start to move, then eases up as muscles get warmer.

 Acute tendonitis is a sharper pain that may keep you from moving the joint.
 The pain eventually goes away, but it's likely to return if the stressful motion is repeated.